 Take early control of Bounce Back Loan director disqualification claims – let us help

 It is vital to take early control of any threat of director disqualification.
-Failure to do so will only make things worse.
+Failure to do so will only make things worse and lead to directors banned over covid loans.
 Cases like this won’t just go away.

 Helpful tips include